mafm/dtlc.rs/README.md

-# rust-simple-dtpl
+# rust-dtlc

-Rust implementation of a simple dependently typed language.
+Rust implementation of a dependently typed λ-calculus.

 ## Synopsis